SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 asset.

 Assumptions:
-1. Non-residential energy community members are always interested in investing the asset.
-2. Residential member's investment capacity is limited and function of annual household income.
-3. Higher equity share in the community asset will result in higher influence in decision-making.
+~~1.
+Non-residential energy community members are always interested in investing the asset.~~ ~~2.
+Residential member's investment capacity is limited and function of annual household income.~~ ~~3.
+Higher equity share in the community asset will result in higher influence in decision-making.~~

 **`Member`**:
 This agent represents a member of the community.
 A `Member` can make following actions: